Testimonial Liberalism and the balance of epistemic goals, (2024), Philosophical Studies, DOI: 10.1007/s11098-024-02244-1 (open access)

 1) A paper on testimony and inquiry.
 (Under review)

-2) A paper on Gricean maxims and testimonial norms.
+2) A paper on epistemic norms and conversation.

 3) A paper on therapeutic trust.